Skip to main content

 Expr compiles the expression 2 + 2 into a bytecode program.
 Then we run the program and get the output.

 The expr.Compile function returns a *vm.Program and an error.
-The program can be reused between runs.
 The expr.Run function takes a program and an environment.
 The environment is a map of variables that can be used in the expression.
 In this example, we use nil as an environment because we don't need any variables.

 Now let's pass some variables to the expression: